Recovery & Support for Hodgkin Lymphoma in Children

 Clinical trials may offer new treatment options for relapsed childhood Hodgkin lymphoma.
 NYU Langone is a member of the Children’s Oncology Group, a National Cancer Institute–supported organization that unites experts from around the world to test new treatments for childhood cancers.

-Doctors at NYU Langone are also founding members of the Therapeutic Advances in Childhood Leukemia and Lymphoma (TACL) consortium, a group of children’s hospitals and universities that brings new therapies into clinical trials for children with Hodgkin lymphoma.
+Doctors at Hassenfeld Children’s Hospital at NYU Langone are also founding members of the Therapeutic Advances in Childhood Leukemia and Lymphoma (TACL) consortium, a group of children’s hospitals and universities that brings new therapies into clinical trials for children with Hodgkin lymphoma.

 Your doctor can help you decide if participating in a clinical trial is right for your child.